GoogleCloudDataproc/spark-spanner-connector/README.md

 ## Running Project

-Use `sbt` and execute `Test / runMain cloud.spark.SparkApp` to run a Spark application that uses the connector.
+Use `sbt` and execute `Test / runMain cloud.spark.SparkApp` to run a Spark demo application that uses the connector.

 **NOTE**: You may want to [setup authentication](https://cloud.google.com/docs/authentication/getting-started) using a service account and export `GOOGLE_APPLICATION_CREDENTIALS` environment variable with the service account credentials in JSON format.